zepcp/code_labs/regex_labs/README.md

         re.TEMPLATE,  # disable backtracking == T
         re.DEBUG,  # dump pattern after compilation
     ]

-    re.match(pattern, string, flags)  # Apply pattern at the start of the string re.fullmatch(pattern, string, flags)  # Apply pattern to all of the string re.findall(pattern, string, flags)  # Returns list of all non-overlapping matches in the string re.finditer(pattern, string, flags)  # Returns an iterator over all non-overlapping matches in the string
+    re.match(pattern, string, flags=0)  # Apply pattern at the start of the string re.fullmatch(pattern, string, flags=0)  # Apply pattern to all of the string re.findall(pattern, string, flags=0)  # Returns list of all non-overlapping matches in the string re.finditer(pattern, string, flags=0)  # Returns an iterator over all non-overlapping matches in the string